resim-ai/open-core/docs/resim/metrics/events.md

 An event is a timestamped occurrence of some importance to an engineer, which can have metrics specifically associated with it.
-In comparison to the usual ReSim metrics types e.g. line chart of velocity over time, or scalar precision/recall values, an event is centered around a timestamp and allows the engineer to highlight parts of the simulation of most interest and metrics relevant to them.
+In comparison to the usual ReSim metrics types e.g. line chart of velocity over time, or scalar precision/recall values, an event is centered around a timestamp and allows the engineer to highlight interesting parts of the simulation and metrics relevant to them.

-As a simple example, consider an autonomous mower, processing a large field.
+As a simple example, consider an autonomous mower processing a large field.
 A metrics build could generate an event every time the mower got within a safe distance to a pedestrian *and* show snapshots from the system state as metrics.

-In this way, we can generate a timeline of important parts of a test.
+In this way, we can generate a timeline of important parts of a test with rich metrics information at all the key moments.

 # Registering Events